White working class boys research

 Centre for Research in Early Childhood

-The, a charity based at St Thomas Children’s Centre in Birmingham was awarded funding by the Department for Education to undertake a national 12 month project to identify how the achievement levels of white working class boys can be improved.
+The Centre for Research in Early Childhood (CREC), a charity based at St Thomas Children’s Centre in Birmingham was awarded funding by the Department for Education to undertake a national 12 month project to identify how the achievement levels of white working class boys can be improved.

 According to Ofsted, the evidence consistently shows that`white British boys from low-income groups make less progress than most other groups’ and recent reforms have done little ‘to lift the boats’ of children from these communities.